AI Recruitment Software

 No longer just a buzzword.

-AI is here to help you find the right candidate for every role.
+AI can help you find and hire the right candidate for every role

 How does AI machine learning work at Vervoe?

-We use a set of three different models that measure and predict performance.
+We use three different models that measure candidate skills and predict job performance.

-The How Model works across all questions, the What Model is question specific and the Preference Model is employer or role-specific.
+The How Model works across all questions, the What Model is question-specific, and the Preference Model is employer or role-specific.
+Here’s more information on how each works.

 How Model